Impact123/SmacBans-Block/README.md

 3. Put `smacbans-block.smx` in your `../addons/sourcemod/plugins` directory
 4. Put `smacbans-block.phrases.txt` in your `../addons/sourcemod/translations` directory
 5. Add the `smacbans-block.cfg` in your `../cfg/sourcemod` folder or load the plugin, it will automatically create it
-6. Load the plugin
+6. Load the plugin or change the map
 7. Edit the config to your purposes

 ## Upgrade
-1. Remove the `smacbans-block.cfg` in `../cfg/sourcemod/` if needed
+**Since 0.1.9, we use an automatic configappender, you don't have to delete your pluginconfig anymore**

-2. Overwrite the file `smacbans-block.smx` in `../addons/sourcemod/plugins` with the newer one
+1. Overwrite the file `smacbans-block.smx` in `../addons/sourcemod/plugins` with the newer one
-3. Overwrite the file `smacbans-block.phrases.txt` in `../addons/sourcemod/translations` with the newer one
+2. Overwrite the file `smacbans-block.phrases.txt` in `../addons/sourcemod/translations` with the newer one

 ## Notes
-* Mesages will be show to Admins with the genericflag or the commandoverride `smacbans_admin`
+* Messages will be show to Admins with the genericflag or the commandoverride `smacbans_admin`
 * Clients will be rechecked on a lateloadsituation (pluginreload)
 * The plugins needs the [Socket](http://forums.alliedmods.net/showthread.php?t=67640), or [Curl](http://forums.alliedmods.net/showthread.php?t=152216) extension to work, we recommend socket
 * The plugin will automatically create a `smacbans-block.cfg` in `..cfg/sourcemod/`